-Participating in the Collegiate Recovery Program helps promote accountability with weekly check ins and a support system of peers who understand the struggles associated with staying sober and getting an education.
-Special sober activities planned both on and off campus offer a change to relax and destress.
+Participating in the Collegiate Recovery Program helps promote accountability with weekly check-ins and a support system of peers who understand the struggles associated with staying sober and getting an education.
+Special sober activities planned both on and off campus offer a chance to relax and destress.

 Magdalene House of Charleston offers housing and recovery support for women who are struggling with substance abuse as well as mental health disorders, poverty, domestic violence, and the effects of past incarceration.
 Services are supported by private grants, individual donations, and the work of a team of dedicated volunteers.

-Magdalene House’s recovery services are divided into three phrases: Initial, Intermediate, and Transitional.
-Completing the entire program takes approximately one year, depending upon individual circumstances and specific recovery goals.
+Magdalene House’s recovery services are divided into three phases: Initial, Intermediate, and Transitional.
+Completing the entire program takes approximately one year, depending on individual circumstances and specific recovery goals.

 James Island Outreach can offer help in dealing with the effects of addiction, including needs for emergency food, medicine, and utility assistance.
 Volunteer counselors will also provide information about substance abuse treatment and ongoing recovery support upon request.